Mammals

 Mechanism of human blink

-The muscle responsible for closing the eye in a blink is the palpebral part of orbicularis oculi, see link below for the anatomy, a muscle supplied by the facial nerve (VIIth cranial nerve).
+As mentioned above, the muscle responsible for closing the eye in a blink is the palpebral part of orbicularis oculi.
 While this muscle is depicted as being similar in the upper and lower lids, its action with respect to the two lids is very different.
 Both lids shorten during a blink, but only the upper lid moves in such a way as to close the palpebral fissure.
 This suggests that the lower lid is tethered in some way.
 Observation of the lids when the eyes are being screwed up may help to explain this (Video).
 Contraction of the orbital part of orbicularis oculi below the eye, pushes the lower lid up.
 The lower lid is tethered to the orbital part of orbicularis oculi, not to the lower rim of the orbit.

 'Screwing up' the eyes.
 The lower lid elevates causing the palpebral fissure to become crescent shaped.
 At the same time, the cheeks elevate.
 Both are due to contraction of the orbital part of the lower half of orbicularis oculi.